hmf/javaFXClientMill/README.md

  $ ./mill -i HelloWorldScala.test HelloWorld.PlotSpec.hello
 ```

 At this point, you should be able to code your own OpenFX/JavaFX applications in Java or Scala using Mill.
 Th next set of examples focuses on the use of OneFX (previously JavaFX).
 I found the [github examples](https://github.com/Apress/definitive-guide-modern-java-clients-javafx17) of the book [The Definitive Guide to Modern Java Clients with JavaFX 17: Cross-Platform Mobile and Cloud Development](https://link.springer.com/book/10.1007/978-1-4842-7268-8).
+An [alternative Github repo](https://github.com/Apress/definitive-guide-modern-java-clients-javafx) was used to get the code.
+This seems to be an older unmaintained version.

 We start off with a very simple Scala application [`HelloModernWorld`](modernClients/HelloModernWorld/src/sample/Main.scala).
 The application module is in fact a **submodule** with the path [modernClients.HelloModernWorld](build.sc#L391).
 Mill allows us to have modules within modules, which helps us more easily organize our code.